crypto-cooker/pooper/README.md

 # Pooper Scooper

-Solana web3 dapp that allows users to "clean" shit tokens out of their wallet and convert it all to bonk
+Solana web3 dapp that allows users to "clean" shit tokens out of their wallet and convert it all to USDC

 A basic user interface and usage is implemented in `AssetList.tsx`.